 The United Nations Non-Governmental Liaison Service (NGLS) promotes constructive relations between the United Nations and civil society through dynamic partnerships to foster greater coherence around cross-cutting and emerging issues on the UN’s agenda and by facilitating meaningful civil society engagement in UN processes.

 Drawing on its inter-agency nature and UN system-wide perspective, NGLS provides strategic information, analysis and support to a wide range of constituencies, using its unique convening and networking capacity to strengthen multistakeholder dialogue and alliance-building on core UN issues.

 To fulfill its mandate, NGLS carries out the following activities:

 Providing information within reach.
 NGLS closely monitors and reports on ongoing deliberations at the UN on its broad economic and social development, human rights, environment, peace and security agenda.
-It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles through a database of more than 30,000 entries.
-Its communication and information programme includes a number of newsletters and handbooks on the UN System (Go Between, Roundups), as well as an extensive electronic outreach, including the bi-monthly Civil Society Observer, the bi-weekly NGLS Update and the French newsletter Infolettre.
+It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles through a database of more than 40,000 entries.
+Its communication and information programme includes a number of newsletters and handbooks on the UN System through e-Roundups, The 2015 Post and the bi-weekly NGLS Update.